rishicomplex/rishicomplex.github.io/_posts/2024-11-17-alphaproofs-greatest-hits.md

 });
 </script>

 Here I'll try to explain the coolest ideas in each of [AlphaProof](https://deepmind.google/discover/blog/ai-solves-imo-problems-at-silver-medal-level/)'s IMO 2024 solutions.
 AlphaProof produces proofs in [Lean](https://leanprover.github.io/), and each Lean proof is composed of a series of tactics.
-So I'll pick out the tactics that correspond to these ideas in the proofs for problems 1, 2 and 4.
+So I'll pick out the tactics that correspond to these ideas in the proofs for problems 1, 2 and 6 (the three problems that AlphaProof solved).
 AlphaProof has developed its own proving style, so figuring out what it's doing can involve some detective work.

 <!--more-->